DaveO-Home/embedded-acceptance-tests-ng/public/README.md

 * `cd public/parcel/build`
 * `gulp watch`

-At this point you can start a browser and enter `localhost:3080/dist_test/parcel/testapp_dev.html` (configured to auto open browser tab).
-Any changes to the source code(\*.js|*.ts and *.css files) should be reflected in the browser auto reload.
+At this point you can start a browser and enter `localhost:3080/dist_test/parcel/appl/testapp_dev.html` (configured to auto open browser tab).
+Any changes to the source code(\*.js|*.ts and*.css files) should be reflected in the browser auto reload.

 2\. ***Test Driven Development(tdd) Window*** -